About

 1935

-The mission of the Lithuanian Zoo- acquaint the public with the diversity of the world’s and Lithuania’s fauna, endangered species and factors leading to extinction, to promote awareness and responsibility for the preservation of biological diversity, to develop emotional ties with animals, cooperate with educational institutions.
+The mission of the Lithuanian Zoo – to introduce the variety of wildlife found in Lithuania and around the world, drawing attention to endangered species and the factors leading to extinction.
+To promote awareness and responsibility for the preservation of biological diversity and encourage people to develop meaningful connections with animals.
+To further these goals, we collaborate with educational institutions.

-The vision of the Lithuanian Zoo is a modern, non-formal natural science education center that introduces the public to the world’s and Lithuania’s biological diversity and threats to it, encourages public participation in the creation of a sustainable environment and involvement in biodiversity conservation initiatives.
+The vision of the Lithuanian Zoo is to be a modern, non-formal natural science education center that introduces the public to both world’s and Lithuania’s biological diversity and its threats.
+To be a place where public participation in the creation of a sustainable environment and involvement in the biodiversity conservation initiatives is encouraged.

-“The idea to establish a zoo in Kaunas has been in my mind for a long time.
-It was in those days when I started getting to know the vivid surroundings of the city during my trips to Kaunas.
-I was fascinated by the Girstupis valley, the edges of the Marvelė stream, the Vytautas oak grove.
-I remembered that Adam Mickevičius was also fascinated by these beauties of Kaunas, and I began to dream that these places would be useful for our society…”
+“The idea of establishing a zoo in Kaunas had been in my mind for a long time.
+It began back in the days when, during my trips to Kaunas, I started to explore its vibrant surroundings.
+I was captivated by the Girstupis Valley, the edges of the Marvelė stream, and the Vytautas Oak Grove.
+I recalled that Adomas Mickevičius had also been fascinated by these beautiful landscapes of Kaunas, and I began to dream that these places could serve a purpose for our society…”

 Tadas Ivanauskas